paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-024-congressional-accountability.md

 (2) **Citations, notices, and notifications** — For purposes of this section, the General Counsel shall exercise the authorities granted to the Secretary of Labor in sections 9 and 10 of the Occupational Safety and Health Act of 1970 ([29 U.S.C.
 658](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section658&num=0&edition=prelim) and 659), to issue—

-  (A) a citation or notice to any employing office responsible for correcting a violation of subsection (a) of this section; or
+  (A) a citation or notice to any employing office responsible for correcting a violation of subsection (a); or

   (B) a notification to any employing office that the General Counsel believes has failed to correct a violation for which a citation has been issued within the period permitted for its correction.